metacpan/metacpan-puppet/README.md

     git clone git://github.com/CPAN-API/Metacpan-Puppet.git ./puppet

 # To Run (start master, run puppet client, stop master)
-    /etc/puppet/run.sh
+    /etc/puppet/run.sh dev

 You may have to run this a couple of times the first time, the very first time it will take quite a while to run (it has a lot to do!)

-# Get all accounts to update their passwords when login (via sshkey)
-    chage -d 0 mo
-    chage -d 0 clinton
-    chage -d 0 olaf
-    chage -d 0 rafl
-    chage -d 0 leo
+You can also use 'n1' for the live server, others will be added over time

 Users have ~/.metacpanrc which they may want to 'source' in their .bash_profile